Public Access Submission System

 Key Achievements

-The PASS software development team recently completed a full rebuild of the PASS system, which included the replacement of the primary data stores, creation of a new API, and significant refactoring of the entire codebase to utilize the new system core.
-During this transition, the team also created an automated build and deployment pipeline and defined a monthly release cadence that has remained consistent and predictable over the past 10 release cycles.
-This new system is currently operating in production at JHU.
+The PASS development team completed a full rebuild of the PASS system in 2023, which included the replacement of the primary data stores, creation of a new API, creation of an automated build and deployment pipeline, and significant refactoring of the entire codebase.
+Regular releases continue to resolve issues and provide new capabilities.
+PASS is currently in production use at JHU.

 Technical Attributes